 Eleanor is active in the Liberal Religious Educators Association (LREDA) on the District and National Level.
 She is a graduate of CU Boulder and she is a Credentialed Religious Educator through the Unitarian Universalist Association.
 Eleanor has extensive experience working with children, youth and adults in the arts as well as the church setting.

-Eleanor is married and has two young adult children, and a 16 year old daughter Samantha, who is active in YRUU.
+Eleanor is married and has two young adult children, and a teen daughter who is active in YRUU.
 She enjoys camping, hiking, reading, theater and dance and her two corgis and two cats.

 Office Hours – Mon, & Wed. – Fri.
 9 – 3, Sunday 8-1

 Ryan Marvel – Director of Music

 Ryan Marvel joined our staff in January 2006.
 Previously, he was on staff for 7 years with Valley Unitarian Universalist Church in Chandler, AZ as pianist and musical arranger.
 Ryan believes in the transformative power of music, respecting the ability for it to touch and be within us all.
 He feels that we are in the midst of an exciting musical journey in our UU faith and looks forward to the possibilities that lay ahead.

 Ryan performs around the Front Range as a professional pianist.
 He also is an arranger, composer and conductor.
 Ryan teaches private lessons from his home, and co-directs a welcoming and member-driven community chorus.
 In his spare time, he loves to be outdoors hiking, biking, skiing and camping.
 Passions include music, wolves, nature and family.
 Indulgences?
 Coffee, chocolate and red wine.

 Ryan’s true love is daughter Elena Rose, affectionately called “Lanie”.